An Accessible Itinerary to Norwich

 Beforenoon Tea has so many breakfast treats, you’ll want to taste them all

 There’s only one way to start day two properly- with an amazing breakfast, of course!
 But as this is The Assembly House, it doesn’t have to be an ordinary breakfast.
-Although breakfast is included in your room, a stay here isn’t complete without one of their esteemed afternoon teas, so it would be rude not to upgrade to their Beforenoon Tea (upgrade for an extra £10pp, usually £27.95pp, served daily, 9am – 11am).
+Although it’s included in your room (and you can even enjoy breakfast delivered to your room (tray charge applies)), a stay here isn’t complete without one of their esteemed afternoon teas, so it would be rude not to upgrade to their Beforenoon Tea (book in advance for an extra £10pp, usually £32.50pp, served daily, 9am – 11am, vegetarian, vegan and gluten-free alternatives available).

 As part of this totally unique experience, you’ll enjoy a smaller version of one of their hot breakfasts, followed by three tiers full of breakfast-themed treats.
-From a granola shot glass to a cruffin cinnamon roll, cornflake jam tart and more, finish it off (or take any leftovers home!) with an espresso or Earl Grey chocolate mousse!
-That’ll have you ready for the day ahead!
+From a granola shot glass to a cruffin cinnamon roll, finish it off (or take any leftovers home!) with an espresso or Earl Grey chocolate mousse!

 Norwich Cathedral’s beautiful cloister is a lovely spot all year round

-Before you start your journey home, we suggest stopping off at one more of Norwich’s best attractions.
+Before you start your journey home, we suggest stopping off at one more of Norwich’s attractions.

-If you can’t get enough of our medieval heritage, then make sure to explore Norwich Cathedral (open daily, FREE).
+If you can’t get enough of our medieval heritage, make sure to explore our 900-year-old Norwich Cathedral (open daily, FREE).
 It’s a short 7-minute drive from your accommodation and has accessible parking right outside.
-Here, you can marvel at our Romanesque cathedral (also built by the Normans over 900 years ago), it’s magnificent monastic cloister (the largest in the country) and its sky-piercing spire (the second tallest in the UK and home to a resident peregrine falcon family).
+Here, you can marvel at Romanesque Norman architecture, a magnificent monastic cloister (the largest in the country) and its sky-piercing spire (the second tallest in the UK and home to a resident peregrine falcon family).

 When it comes to accessibility, again, history doesn’t get in the way.
 In fact, you can experience it to the full.
 The cathedral caters to all with accessible toilets, free wheelchairs to borrow, an induction loop, large print leaflets and even tactile tours if you book in advance.

-And for the journey ahead, why not treat yourself to a delicious flaky pastry or sausage roll from its Refectory Cafe (accessible via a platform lift)?
-Yum!
+For the journey ahead, why not treat yourself to a delicious flaky pastry or sausage roll from its Refectory Cafe (accessible via a platform lift)?

 The Sainsbury Centre is a must-visit for any art lover in Norwich

 Or if art is more your thing, head 3-miles northwest down Earlham Road.
-As you drive past, admire the impressive Cathedral of St John the Baptist, which towers over the road’s charming Georgian houses and abundance of magnolia trees in spring.
-This is the route to our innovative art museum The Sainsbury Centre (Tuesday – Sunday, pay what you can).
+As you drive past, admire the impressive Cathedral of St John the Baptist.
+This is the route to our innovative art museum the Sainsbury Centre (Tuesday – Sunday, pay what you can).

-Here, you’ll discover modern and worldwide art spanning 5000 years, from Mesoamerica to 21st century Britian, with names including Francis Bacon and Henry Moore.
-This is a museum where art is alive and our biggest questions are tackled in forward-thinking exhibitions, whether it’s ‘why do we take drugs?’ or ‘can the seas survive us?’.
+Here, you’ll discover modern and worldwide art spanning 5000 years, dotted with names including Francis Bacon and Picasso.
+This is a museum where our biggest questions are tackled in forward-thinking exhibitions, like ‘What Is the Meaning of Life?’, and art is alive- ditch the glass and hug a Henry Moore, lounge beneath a Giacometti, step inside a life-size display case or connect to the displays with an audio tour.

 Before heading home, enjoy one of the museum’s delicious lunches in the Modern Life Cafe, which has views of the Sculpture Park’s special artworks thanks to fantastic floor-to-ceiling glass windows.
 (Take a brownie home for later!)